jhuopsys/spring2024/assign/assign01.md

 ![Github repository web page](img/github_page.png)
 </div>

-Locate the earliest commit that was part of your work on Assignment 1.
-Copy its commit hash (which will be a string of hexadecimal digits.)
-In my repository, the hash of the first Assignment 1 commit was `9c91bba`.
+Locate the earliest commit that was part of your work on Assignment 1, then look back exactly one commit.
+Copy its commit hash (which will be a string of hexadecimal digits), this is your "base commit".
+For example, in my repository, the hash of the first Assignment 1 commit was `9c91bba`, and the hash of the commit before it was `95383a1`, so `95383a1` was my "base commit".
-This is your "base commit".

 Next, change directory to the root directory of your repository.
 This directory should contain a file `README.md` and a directory